top of page

-In the previous post, I explained why I think the way of working matters for the human experience of cycling.
-This post will now propose why a learning, iteration, and people-centered way of working in planning departments matters for individual organizations, the field of urban planning, and the world.
+In the previous lesson, I explained why I think the way of working matters for the human experience of cycling.
+This mini lesson will now propose why a people-centered way of working in urban planning departments matters beyond the end user's experience, for a broader scope of actors.

-Collaboration, experimentation, reflection, flow of information, continuous improvement- these together are part of a way of working oriented around learning and people (see more characteristics and practices here).
-Below I argue why this is critical for urban planning planning organizations, and how this trickles up to matter for the field of urban planning, and for society at large.
+Collaboration, experimentation, reflection, flow of information, continuous improvement- these practices together are part of a "people-centered way of working" (see more characteristics and practices here).

 1. Urban planning organizations